dyno-might/dyno-might.github.io/_posts/2025-07-10-unprocessed-food.md

 The struggle was starches.
 For breakfast, I'd usually eat fruit and steel-cut oats, which was fine.
 For the rest of the day, I basically replaced white rice and flour with barley, faro, potatoes, and brown basmati rice, which has the lowest [GI](https://en.wikipedia.org/wiki/Basmati#Glycemic_index) of all rice.
 I'd eat these and tell myself they were good.
 But after this experiment was over, guess how much barley I've eaten voluntarily?

 Aside from starches, it wasn't bad.
-I had to cook a lot and I ate a lot of salads and nuts.
+I had to cook a lot and I ate a lot of salads and olive oil and nuts.
 My options were *very* limited at restaurants.

 I noticed no obvious difference in sleep, energy levels, or mood, aside from the aforementioned starch-related emotional problems.